OkayAbedin/PDF2PNG/README.md

 - Pillow (for image processing)
 - PyInstaller (for building the executable)
 - pywin32 (for Windows integration)
-- Poppler (automatically included in the installer)
+- Poppler (included in the bin directory)

 ## License